Effective Date: April 05, 2005

-(3) Protect all NASA public affairs audiovisual resources commensurate with the risk and magnitude of harm that could result from the loss, misuse, or unauthorized access to or modification of such resources.
+(3) Protect all NASA communications audiovisual resources commensurate with the risk and magnitude of harm that could result from the loss, misuse, or unauthorized access to or modification of such resources.

 a.
 This directive applies to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.